cce-bigdataintro-1160/CEBD-1160-spring-2019/3-python.md

 5. Can you replace `big data` with `BIG DATA` in the list `['a',2,['b',4,5,'big data']]`

 ##### Writing a Python script
-1. Write a script called `testing_scripts.py` with the following content:
+1. Write a script called `testing_scripts.py` with the following content below, run it using `python3 testing_scripts.py`:

 ```
 #!/usr/bin/env python3

 mynumber=1